cloudevents/spec/spec.md

 - `Timestamp` - Date and time expression using the Gregorian Calendar.
   - String encoding: [RFC 3339](https://tools.ietf.org/html/rfc3339).

-All context attributes MUST be of scalar type (e.g. string, integer) that have a string-encoding defined.
-They MUST NOT be of complex type (e.g. structures, map).
+All context attribute values MUST be of one of the types listed above.
+Attribute values MAY be presented as native types or canonical strings.

 A strongly-typed programming model that represents a CloudEvent or any extension MUST be able to convert from and to the canonical string-encoding to the